AISViz/transformer-gravity/README.md

 ## 1. Overview

 Maritime shipping traffic is a critical component of global trade, with significant implications for economic activities and environmental management.
-This project develops a novel physics-informed model named ***TransformerGravity***, to forecast worldwide maritime shipping traffic between port regions.
+This project develops a novel physics-informed model named ***Transformer Gravity***, to forecast worldwide maritime shipping traffic between port regions.
 Inspired by the gravity model for mobility studies, our approach incorporates various factors that influence the likelihood and impact of vessel activities, such as shipping flux density, distance between ports, international trade flow, and centrality measures of transportation hubs.

 Our model introduces transformers to the gravity model framework, enhancing the ability to capture both short- and long-term dependencies in maritime traffic data.
 This innovation enables us to achieve an 85.8% accuracy for forecasting the number of vessels flowing between key port areas, representing more than a 10% improvement over the *DeepGravity* model ([Simini et al., 2021](#R1)) with MLPs structure and 50% improvement over traditional machine learning models.